royalgraphx/DarwinKVM/docs/docs/02-HostPreparations/04-Networking.md

 # Networking in a Virtual Machine
 #### Using libvirtd's default NAT Virtio NIC for your DKVM to get Internet Access.
-#### This section has been derived from the <a href="https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/4)-Configuration-of-libvirt">Configuration of libvirt</a> section via <a href="https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/home">RisingPrism</a>.

 ## Libvirtd's Default Virtual Network